Davies, Barrell, Will, Lewellyn & Edwards, PLC Frequently Asked Questions

-The first step in removing tenants is to mail a Material Noncompliance Notice for Failure to Pay Rent.
-This notice informs the tenants that they have five days to make their rent payments current or the landlord will terminate the lease.
-After sending this letter, the landlord may file a Summons for Unlawful Detainer.
-On the first return on this summons, the judge can award the landlord possession of the premises and a monetary award for past-due rents.
-The landlord can also ask the judge for possession of the premises and set a trial date for a determination of final rents and damages, if the landlord believes that there will be damages to the property, caused by the tenant that will require repairs.
+The first step in removing tenants is to mail them a notice informing the tenants that they have five days to make their rent payments current or the landlord will terminate the lease.
+After sending this letter, the landlord may file a Summons for Unlawful Detainer in General District Court.
+On the first court date, the judge can award the landlord possession of the premises and a monetary award for past-due rents.
+If the landlord believes that there will be damages to the property, caused by the tenant that will require repairs, the landlord can also ask the judge for possession of the premises and set a trial date for a determination of final rents and damages.

 A Warrant in Debt, filed in General District Court, can be used for civil suits when the amount in question is less than $25,000.00.
 Suits for amounts greater than $25,000.00 must be filed in the Circuit Court.
 One can also file a Warrant in Debt in the Small Claims Division of the General District Court, for claims that do not exceed $5,000.00, exclusive of interest.

 The Warrant in Debt should have a date and time in the upper right-hand corner.
 This is the date and time that this case will be heard by the court.
 As explained on the Warrant in Debt, you do not need to appear on that date.
 However, if you do not appear, judgment may be entered against you in your absence.
-If you would like to contest the Warrant in Debt, you must appear on the court date and then the judge may set a future date to try the case.
+If you would like to contest the Warrant in Debt, you must appear on the court date and then the judge may set a future date for a trial.

-When you obtain a judgment, it allows you to take certain collection actions that you could not take without a judgment, such as garnishing your debtor’s wages and bank accounts.
+When you obtain a judgment, you do not automatically get paid.
+When a debtor does not voluntarily pay, having a judgment allows you to take certain collection actions that you could not take without a judgment, such as garnishing your debtor’s wages and bank accounts.
 When you docket your judgment with the circuit court clerk, the judgment serves as a lien against any real property the debtor has in that jurisdiction.

 After obtaining a judgment, you will want to begin collection of the money owed.
 As a judgment creditor, you can summons the debtor into court for interrogatories where you can ask the debtor questions about his assets, bank accounts, and employment.
 As a judgment creditor, you may garnish the debtor’s bank account and wages to collect on your judgment.
 You may also levy the debtor’s personal property to satisfy your judgment.

 You will likely want to consult with an attorney to collect money or to file suit against a tenant.
 An attorney can ensure that all of the correct procedures are followed in order to obtain a judgment and collect money.
-However, attorneys are not permitted to appear in Small Claims cases.
 Back to Top

 DWI/DUI Frequently Asked Questions